CYCLING PERFORMANCE TIPS

 shoulders) in shape for a long endurance event by increasing mileage on the

-bike, it is better to take 2 to 3 days per week off the bike to allow for muscle
+bike, it is better to take 2 (or 3) days per week off the bike to allow for muscle

-and ligament repair and decrease the risk of cumulative stress resulting in an
+and ligament repair and decrease the risk of cumulative stress resulting in a

-increase in training injuries.
-Interestingly, it appears that the 3 days per week
+training injurie.
+Interestingly, it appeared that the 3 days per week

 will maximize aerobic conditioning equally in any combination - i.e.